lucadibello/zerotrust-your-home/README.md

 ## 1. Motivation

-In today's world, information systems are integral to diverse sectors like public services, healthcare, finance, and industry.
-The security and privacy of these systems are paramount, safeguarding user data and maintaining system integrity.
+In today's world where information systems play a pivotal role in our daily lives, it is critical to ensure the security and privacy of our digital data.
+The recent increase in cyberattacks and data breaches has highlighted the importance of protecting our digital assets from malicious actors.

+Self-hosting services and applications is a great way to ensure the security and privacy of our data, as it allows us to have full control over the infrastructure and the data stored in it.
+However, setting up a secure and reliable infrastructure is not an easy task, as it requires a deep understanding of the technologies involved and the security risks associated with them.

 ## 2. Project description

-This project represents autoconfigured home server environment that delivers a robust, secure infrastructure in a matter of minutes.
+This project represents autoconfigured home automation system that delivers a robust, secure infrastructure in a matter of minutes (literally!).

 Leveraging cutting-edge technologies, it ensures top-notch security, privacy, and user-friendliness while maintaining a low cost of ownership.
 The server is designed to be deployed on a low-end single-board computer, such as [Raspberry Pi](https://www.raspberrypi.org/) or alternatives like [Orange Pi](http://www.orangepi.org/) and [Banana Pi](https://www.banana-pi.org/).